Vargasavour Recipes

 Recipe

-Applesauce cobbler in a white baking dish with a golden crust and cinnamon applesauce swirls, cooling on a pink countertop with a spatula nearby.
+applesauce cobbler in a white baking dish with golden caramelized top on a soft blue background

 • Simple Ingredients: This recipe uses everyday pantry staples, so it's super easy to make.
 No special items are needed, making it perfect for any home cook.